 A simple explanation to the Monty Hall problem

-Keywords: table stay, hard time, door, goat, change, question, car, initial, choice, matter, problem, monty, solution.
+Keywords: table stay, hard time, door, goat, change, question, car, matter, initial, choice, problem, monty, solution.
 Powered by TextRank.

 The Monty Hall problem is an interesting probability question that people have a hard time understanding the solution.
 The problem is this: You are on a TV show and the there are 3 closed doors.
 Behind one of the doors is a brand new car, and behind the two other doors there is a goat.
 Obviously you want the car.
 So you make a choice.
 The door you chose remains closed but one of the other doors are opened and a goat is revealed (always).
 Now you are asked the following question: Would you like to change the door you selected, or stay with your initial selection?
 What should you do? does it even matter?